-“A rambling farm turned tranquil trulli hotel, surrounded by olive and fruit trees; family run, but with a 5-star feel”
+“A rambling, family run farm turned tranquil trulli hotel, surrounded by olive and fruit trees”

 Rooms are furnished in soft colours and calming creams that sit beautifully with the pale stone of the buildings.
 The style is rustic, with wrought-iron beds, shuttered windows, simple wooden wardrobes and flagstone floors, but there are modern comforts in the form of flat-screen TVs, DVD players, air conditioning and minibars.